Skip to main content

 Instead, the system lives in reader communities, Goodreads shelves, BookTok shorthand, and the unspoken agreement between authors and their audiences about what to expect.

-A row of glowing peppers increasing in intensity from cool blue to blazing red, floating against a dark starfield
+A row of glowing peppers rising from cool blue to blazing red against a starfield, illustrating the sci fi romance spice level scale

 The Pepper Scale Explained: One to Five Heat Levels